-The Company is required to comply with the capital requirements under the interestbearing loan drawn from a local bank on December 28, 2020 (Note 17).
+The Company is required to comply with the capital requirements under the interest-bearing loan drawn from a local bank on December 28, 2020 (Note 17).
 The Company has to ensure that its debt-to-equity ratio will not exceed 3.5 times and earnings before income taxes, depreciation, and amortization (EBITDA) to interest coverage ratio will not fall below 2.0 times.
 This loan defined total debt as all obligations evidenced by bonds, debentures, notes or other similar instruments while equity is total equity as shown in the consolidated statements of financial position.
-The Company complied with the above requirements in 2022 and 2021 with a debt-to-equity ratio of 0.011 and 0.029 as at December 31, 2022 and 2021, respectively, and EBITDA to interest coverage ratio of 539.14 and 320.35 as at December 31, 2022 and 2021, respectively.
+The Company complied with the above requirements in 2022 with a debt-to-equity ratio of 0.011 as at December 31, 2022 and EBITDA to interest coverage ratio of 539.14 as at December 31, 2022.

-The Company is also required to comply with non-financial covenants under the said interest-bearing loan in which the Company complied with in 2022 and 2021.
+The Company is also required to comply with non-financial covenants under the said interest-bearing loan in which the Company complied with in 2022.